 I worked on this project for a freelance client.
-I was tasked with creating an app for hosts to use while renting out their properties on an AirBnB type of service.
+I was tasked with creating an app for hosts to use while renting out their properties on service that was to compete against products like Airbnb.

 I designed this process myself from information provided in a creative brief.
-After the project, I was responsible for quality checking other designer's work and merging the various app flows together to create a cohesive experience
+After the project, I was responsible for quality checking other designer's work and merging app flows to create a cohesive product.

 USER PERSONA DRAFT